Vikings hang on for 5th straight win, top Cardinals 34-26

 INJURY REPORT

-Cardinals: Five starters were inactive with injuries: LG Max Garcia (shoulder), LT D.J.
-Humphries (back), OLB Dennis Gardeck (ankle), RB James Conner (ribs) and C Rodney Hudson (knee).
+Cardinals: LG Max Garcia (shoulder), who started last week after Justin Pugh’s season-ending knee injury, and LT D.J.
+Humphries (back) were inactive.
+OLB Dennis Gardeck (ankle) sat out for the second game in a row, RB James Conner (ribs) missed his third straight game, C Rodney Hudson (knee) was sidelined for a fourth consecutive game.

-Vikings: DE Dalvin Tomlinson (calf) left in the third quarter. … Smith (knee) came out twice for treatment on an aggravated injury but returned both times.
+Vikings: Ross Blacklock replaced Jonathan Bullard (illness) at the base DE spot. … DE Dalvin Tomlinson (calf) left in the third quarter.

 UP NEXT